 Elizabeth Skowron, Department of Psychology

-Elizabeth Skowron is an academic expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
+Elizabeth Skowron is an academic expert in early childhood adversity, parenting, child and family interventions, child abuse prevention.
 At the University of Oregon, she is a professor of psychology and director of the Family Biobehavioral Lab.
 Her research examines the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 The twisted psychology of parents who torture their children (TIME, Jan.
 19, 2018)